Na, the Root Ritualist

 I wallow in the wild and dance with desire.

 I am a performance ritualist, erotic educator, and loquacious lover.
 I am an herbalist, cacao lover, dancer, singer, yogi, conjurer, gleaming glitterbeam, all that.
 Blackity Black.
 Queer, twentyfine, mama, and forever a student of Audre Lorde.
 My artistry is the well through which I conjure my power.
 I plant futures in my palms in service of people who craft an abundantly free world.
 I no longer fear my deepest cravings.
 I am sweetening, softening, slowing, and surrendering.
-One question I keep returning to is, “how can I surrender to my highest good?”
+One question I keep returning to is, “am I loving myself in this very moment?”
 I am in my “embodying the erotic” era.

-The Erotic Root is my ritual medicine practice — and my life’s calling.
-My medicine is movement, cacao, herbs, yoga, reiki, burlesque, writing, singing, wailing, shaking, massaging, surrendering.
+the erotic root is my ritual medicine practice — and my life’s calling.
+My medicine is movement, cacao, herbs, yoga, reiki, burlesque, Black feminism, writing, singing, wailing, shaking, massaging, surrendering.
 It is my walks in the morning, it is my womb holding.
 It is oiling my crown.
 It is bathing in Playa Negra.
 It is swinging my hips and rolling my neck and daring to surrender to all of my desires.
 I am in this practice.
 I am in this ritual.

 I write to you from Puerto Viejo, on the Caribbean coast of Costa Rica - the place I came to heal and accidentally found home.
 I arrived in the middle of the pandemic, during heartbreak, burnout, and exhaustion.
 I thought I was coming here for three months to heal.
 Within an hour of my arrival, I felt something ancient inside of me exhale.
 This land reawakened me.
 It taught me how to slow down, soften, and remember.